All Episodes

 It wasn't even veiled.

-And the supposition is is that Republicans hate gays.
+And the supposition is, is that Republicans hate gays.

 Republicans just despise gay people.

-It's it's a pretty far-left group.
+It's a pretty far-left group.

 And it turns out this guy is the source.